The Kill-Table

 - Thinking the three-corruption entry could be dropped for brevity.
 Dropping it would itself be the textual Nephilim.

 Formal status.
-Part VIII (what the falsification refuted; the acceptance gate).
+Part VII (what the falsification refuted; the acceptance gate).
 The kill-table is the enforcement record, not a marked claim of its own; each entry points to a ledger row and records what kills it on each axis.
 Provenance: treatise-side standing record; the refutations it lists are red-team-run-side findings adopted under the benchmark's canonical open proof-burden, with the precedence-superlative Nephilim-kill enforced by the corpus's own integrity rule.

 See also